CrazyChaoz/gradle-dot-nix/README.md

 No configuration should be needed, just import the flake and use the provided outputs.

 Yes there are still IFDs left in the code.
+If you have any idea how to get rid of them, please let me know or open a PR.

+Sample Project
+---

+A sample project that uses this flake can be found [here](https://github.com/CrazyChaoz/Minimal-Android-UWB-App).

 Usage
 ---